Michigan vs. UNLV Predictions & Picks - Women's NCAA Tournament First Round

 Michigan Performance Insights

-- Michigan is scoring 73.2 points per game this season in conference games, which is 1.4 fewer points per game than its season average (74.6).
+- On offense, Michigan is tallying 73.2 points per game this year in conference action.
+As a comparison, its overall average (74.6 points per game) is 1.4 PPG higher.

-- The Wolverines are averaging 78.6 points per game at home.
-When playing on the road, they are averaging 70.8 points per contest.
+- The Wolverines are putting up 78.6 points per game this season at home, which is 7.8 more points than they're averaging away from home (70.8).

-- Michigan is giving up 63.6 points per game this year at home, which is 1.3 more points than it is allowing when playing on the road (62.3).
+- Defensively Michigan has played worse at home this season, surrendering 63.6 points per game, compared to 62.3 in away games.

-- The Wolverines have been scoring 70.4 points per game in their last 10 times on the court, an average that's slightly lower than the 74.6 they've scored over the course of the 2022-23 season.
+- The Wolverines have been putting up 70.4 points per contest in their last 10 times on the court, an average that's slightly lower than the 74.6 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.